-To keep up with continued growth, Messiah called additional pastors over the years, including current pastor Rev. Chuck Schlie.
+To keep up with continued growth, Messiah called additional pastors over the years, including our current Senior Pastor, Rev. Dr. James Mueller, and Associate Pastor, Rev. Chuck Schlie.
 New families joined the journey by partnering in ministry and expanding the campus.
 As we built additional buildings, they quickly filled with people seeking a place to grow in faith and service.

 We are so grateful for the legacy of those who started Messiah’s journey and for those who joined in throughout the years.
 They looked beyond themselves and saw the potential for God to make a difference in thousands of lives through Messiah Lutheran Church.